-Why we love it: Affinity is jam-packed with professional-grade features: focus merge, photo stitching, PSDfile format import and export, masks, filters, non-destructive editing — the whole kit and kaboodle.
+Why we love it: Affinity is jam-packed with professional-grade features: focus merge, photo stitching, PSD file format import and export, masks, filters, non-destructive editing — the whole kit and kaboodle.
 (And, although not every photographer will have a use for it, we have to mention that the Affinity brush engine is stunning.)
 Admittedly, the “free” part of this “free photo editor” is only a trial.
-But try it out and you might find it hard to let go.
-It can still be considered the best photo editor for Macbook Pro and other Apple devices.
+But try it out, and you might find it hard to let go.
+It can still be considered the best photo editor for MacBook Pro and other Apple devices.
 Affinity Photo is a powerful graphics package for professionals.
-It works with RAW files and supports all common color spaces - RGB, CMYK, LAB, and Greyscale.
+It works with RAW files and supports all common color spaces - RGB, CMYK, LAB, and Grayscale.
 It uses exclusive macOS technologies such as OpenGL, Grand Central Dispatch, Core Graphics, and more, and its speed is respectable.

 What could be improved: We’ll be honest: The learning curve is pretty steep here.
 As a Mac photo editor, Affinity Photo is not for the easily intimidated.
-If you’re willing to put in the time to get comfortable with the less-than-intuitive interface, though, the rewards can be great.
+If you’re willing to put in the time to get comfortable with the less-than-intuitive interface the rewards can be great.

 Where you can use it: Browsers on Mac and Windows, and as an app for Android and iOS

-Why we love it: This easy breezy little online photo editor is surprisingly powerful, considering that it’s about as beginner-friendly as they come.
-The slider-based adjustments and filters in this simple Mac photo editor make it easy to tinker with your photos and get the right look without a lot of technical know-how.
+Why we love it: This easy-breezy little online photo editor is surprisingly powerful, considering it’s about as beginner-friendly as they come.
+The slider-based adjustments and filters in this simple Mac photo editor make it easy to tinker with your photos and get the right look without much technical know-how.
 Pixlr X is somewhat unique among online image editors in that it doesn’t use Flash, which is both a good thing (in terms of security) and a not-so-good thing (in terms of the more limited functionality).
 We could even say it's free Photoshop on Mac.